openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 42: Power Consumption Reporting(Time)

 Power Consumption Reporting(Time)
-Set value refers to the time interval with which power consumption in Watts is reported (30 – 32767 seconds) starting from time of last Watts reported.
-If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).
+<p&gtSet value refers to the time interval with which power consumption in Watts is reported (30 – 32767 seconds) starting from time of last Watts reported.
+If for example 300 is entered, energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).<br /&gt</p&gt <p&gtValues:<br /&gt• default value 600 (600 seconds = 10 minutes)<br /&gt• 0 - Power consumption reporting disabled<br /&gt• 30 - 32767 = 30 - 32767 seconds.</p&gt <p&gt Power consumption reporting enabled.

-Values:
-• default value 600 (600 seconds = 10 minutes)
-• 0 - Power consumption reporting disabled
-• 30 - 32767 = 30 - 32767 seconds.

-Power consumption reporting enabled.
 Report is sent according to time interval (value) set here.
-EXAMPLE: If we set value to 30 seconds and the device reports Watts because of percent change of power (parameter 40 - Watt Power Consumption Reporting Threshold) at time = 5 seconds,
-then the device will send next meter report at time = 35 seconds (assuming the device has not sent report within interval 5 to 35 seconds).
+EXAMPLE: If we set value to 30 seconds and the device reports Watts because of percent change of power (parameter 40 - Watt Power Consumption Reporting Threshold) at time = 5 seconds,<br /&gtthen the device will send next meter report at time = 35 seconds (assuming the device has not sent report within interval 5 to 35 seconds). </p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```600```.